 Queensland's complaints landscape (QCL) presentations

-We have prepared a presentation for community organisations about Queensland's complaints landscape.
-This presentation was developed to build greater knowledge in the community about complaints management systems and the Office’s services.
-It covers navigating the complaints landscape, what you should expect in a complaints process, how to approach making a complaint, how to progress a complaint and when and how to contact us.
+This presentation was developed to build greater knowledge in the community about complaints management systems and the services of the Queensland Ombudsman.
+It covers what you should expect in a complaints process, how to approach making a complaint, how to progress a complaint and when and how to contact us.

 For more information, please contact us on (07) 3035 4120 or email@example.com.

 Video resource for councillor induction: Complaints, human rights and PIDs - what every councillor needs to know

 This detailed overview for councillor inductions in Queensland looks at: